-Horses with navicular disease have abnormal limb-loading force patterns compared with sound horses.^{1,45} The peak DDFT force and the peak stress exerted by the DDFT on the navicular bone are similar between normal horses and those with navicular syndrome.^{1,45} In early stance, however, the force and stress in the diseased horses are approximately double the values of that in normal horses.^{1,45} The increased force and stress are assumed to result from higher forces in the deep digital flexor muscle as the horses attempt to unload their heels.^{1,45} This has been confirmed based on a finite- element model.8 In this model, the horse may avoid or reduce deflection (deformation) of the hoof capsule by moving the CoP forward.8 Cranial movement of the CoP results in a marked reduction the magnitude of most hoof deflections (deformation) with contraction of the heels instead of expansion.8 Stored energy in both the capsule and the soft connective tissues of the CoP would result from the increased joint moment caused by the reported increased DDFT tension.8 This mechanism is thought to result in the classic toe-first gait seen in some horses with navicular disease and is suggested to cause a vicious cycle promoting further damage.^{1,45}
+Horses with navicular disease have abnormal limb-loading force patterns compared with sound horses.
+1,45 The peak DDFT force and the peak stress exerted by the DDFT on the navicular bone are similar between normal horses and those with navicular syndrome.
+1,45 In early stance, however, the force and stress in the diseased horses are approximately double the values of that in normal horses.
+1,45 The increased force and stress are assumed to result from higher forces in the deep digital flexor muscle as the horses attempt to unload their heels.
+1,45 This has been confirmed based on a finite- element model.
+In this model, the horse may avoid or reduce deflection (deformation) of the hoof capsule by moving the CoP forward.
+Cranial movement of the CoP results in a marked reduction the magnitude of most hoof deflections (deformation) with contraction of the heels instead of expansion.
+Stored energy in both the capsule and the soft connective tissues of the hoof was also greatly reduced by cranial placement of the CoP.
+This forward placement of the CoP would result from the increased joint moment caused by the reported increased DDFT tension.
+This mechanism is thought to result in the classic toe-first gait seen in some horses with navicular disease and is suggested to cause a vicious cycle promoting further damage.
+1,45